-Hohmann and her team conducted earlier research with mice that indicated the compound may be effective in treating neuropathic pain, which results from damage to the nervous system, and often results from chemotherapy treatment for cancer.
+Hohmann and her team conducted earlier research with mice that indicated the compound may be effective in treating neuropathic pain, which results from damage to the nervous system and is often caused by chemotherapy treatment for cancer.
 These studies also indicated that when the drug was used in combination with the opioid morphine, the mice did not develop a tolerance to morphine; the opioid remained effective in reducing pain at the initial (safe) dosage.

 Moreover, the compound appeared to reduce opioid withdrawal symptoms.
 Hohmann’s research, in collaboration with Amey Dhopeshwarkar and Ken Mackie, also confirmed that human receptors for the drug use the same mechanisms to initiate a biological response as rodents’ receptors, suggesting that humans would have similar responses to the drug.

-For her project, Hohmann’s team is studying the behavior and physiological responses of rats to see how the drug affects opioid reward, motivation to self-administer opioids as well as the reduced breathing function from opioid overdose.
-Collaborators include Jonathon Crystal, George Rebec and Xiaoyan Lin, a postdoctoral fellow in the Hohmann lab.
-Lin and Hohmann previously showed that this compound suppressed neuropathic pain, and strikingly, that neuropathic mice treated with this compound showed lower levels of opioid withdrawal symptoms and did not develop tolerance to opioids.
+For her project, Hohmann’s team is studying the behavior and physiological responses of rats to see how the drug affects opioid reward and motivation to self-administer opioids as well as the reduced breathing function from opioid overdose.
+Collaborators include Jonathon Crystal, George Rebec, and Xiaoyan Lin, a postdoctoral fellow in the Hohmann lab.
+Lin and Hohmann previously showed that this compound suppressed neuropathic pain, and, strikingly, that neuropathic mice treated with this compound showed lower levels of opioid withdrawal symptoms and did not develop tolerance to opioids.